Tri-State Senior Softball

 g.
 Intentional walks are allowed and may be called for by simply a motion by the pitcher.

-h.
-WALK to a male batter, whether intentional or not, if before a female batter, will be awarded two bases.
-The female then has the option of taking her at bat or accepting a walk.
+*h.
+WALK to a male batter, whether intentional or not, if before a female batter, will be awarded first base and the female then has the option of either taking her at bat or accepting a walk.

 a.
 With only a few exceptions, the team batting will provide the umpires during their half of the inning.
 These Base and Home Plate Umpires are selected by the Managers of each team based on their ability to judge calls and knowledge of game rules.
 The opposing manager may discretely request the removal of any umpire that they deem incapable or lack the proper knowledge to call a fair game.